Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

-A deep dive on Cloud Data Loss Prevention (DLP)
+A guide to Cloud Data Loss Prevention (DLP)

-The problem is that cloud-based services store and process massive amounts of confidential data.
-Plus, employees are connecting to them from a variety of locations and devices and from both corporate and personal accounts.
-In order to stay productive and collaborative, they’re sharing that data as well.
+The problem for the modern organization today is that cloud-based services store and process enormous amounts of confidential data.
+Employees are connecting to these services from a variety of locations and devices — and from both corporate and personal accounts.
+In order to stay productive and collaborative, they’re also sharing that data more freely than ever.

-Knowing where the data resides and who has access to it makes things even more difficult.
-For example, what if an organization has 30 versions of a contract in 5 different data depositories in 15 different locations?
-While this may seem like an extreme example, in reality, it’s all too common.
+The question that must be answered is: How do we know where our data resides and who has access to it?
+To illustrate why this can be a difficult question to answer, let’s say an organization has 30 versions of a contract in 5 different data depositories in 15 different locations.
+While this may seem like an extreme example, it’s all too common today.

-When each cloud solution offers its own distinct security management interface and policy, it opens the doors to a massive administrative burden.
+When each cloud solution offers its own distinct security management interface and policy, it opens the doors to an almost uncontrollable administrative burden.

-Enter Cloud Data Loss Prevention solutions, which help prevent sensitive data from accidental (or malicious) leakage, loss, or misuse.
+That’s where Cloud Data Loss Prevention solutions come in, which help prevent sensitive data from accidental (or malicious) leakage, loss, or misuse.

 What is Cloud Data Loss Prevention (DLP)?